 As with most cacti, the peanut cactus can be easily propagated through stem cuttings.
-Simply allow the ends of broken branches or stems to callous over for 12-24 hours (until they aren’t “wet” anymore) and then push the base of the stem down into freshly prepared cactus or succulent soil.
-Wait to water the newly planted stem until roots have begun to sprout, approximately 2-3 weeks.
+Simply allow the ends of broken branches or stems to callous over for 12-24 hours (until they aren’t wet anymore) and then push the base of the stem into freshly prepared cactus or succulent soil.
+Wait to water the newly planted stem until roots have begun to sprout in approximately 2-3 weeks.

 Potting and Repotting the Peanut Cactus

-The peanut cactus is slow-growing and should only be repotted once it has outgrown its previous container.
-Take care when repotting a peanut cactus as the branches can break off easily when handled.
-Wearing protective gardening gloves is also recommended during repotting.
+The peanut cactus is slow-growing and should only be repotted once it has outgrown its container.
+Take care when repotting a peanut cactus because the branches can break off easily when handled.
+Wearing protective gardening gloves is also recommended.

 Choose a pot size that is 2-3 inches larger than its previous container.
-Plastic or terracotta pots are both great choices for the peanut cactus, as long as the pot has a drainage hole to allow excess water to drain out.
-Since the peanut cactus has a trailing habit as it matures, it also looks great in hanging containers or baskets.
+Plastic or terracotta pots are both great choices for the peanut cactus if the pot has a drainage hole to allow excess water to drain out.
+Because the peanut cactus has a trailing habit as it matures, it also looks great in hanging containers or baskets.

 Common Pests and Diseases